 EEMPS Girls Dormitory

-The Engaruka English Medium Primary School (EEMPS) started construction of its first dormitory in January with an initial grant of $30,000 USD from the Maasai Education Foundation and our 2020 Giving Tuesday fundraiser raised sufficient funds to complete Phase 1 of the dormitory, which consists of the central hub and one dormitory wing.
-Additional wings will cost $17,000 each, We plan to hold a matching fundraiser in May 2020 to raise funds for two additional wings.
-If we raise $17,000 to fund another wing in May, those funds will be matched and we can construct the two wings.
-We are seeking a grant to complete the final two wings.
-Eventually, the school will be served by two dormitories.
+The Engaruka English Medium Primary School (EEMPS) started construction of its first dormitory in January 2021 with an initial grant of $30,000 USD from MEF thanks to our generous 2020 Giving Tuesday fundraiser donors.
+Sufficient funds were secured in 2021 to complete the entire dormitory and girl’s will start moving into it in January 2022.
+Eventually, the school will have both girls and boys dormitories.
 The estimated cost of each dormitory is $119,476 and each completed dormitory will house 120 students and a matron or teacher.
 When completed, each dormitory will have a central hub, matron’s quarters, entrance and 5 dormitory wings as shown below.
-Dormitory I will be completed in 2021 and Dormitory II will be completed by 2023.
+We hope to complete the boys dormitory by January 2024.

 Each dormitory wing will accommodate 24 students in 12 bunk beds and have four toilets and showers as well as a laundry area.

 The dormitory wings will be connected to a central courtyard and entrance area with a central courtyard, library/study room, and a bedroom, kitchen, office and sitting room for the matron.

 Crane Classroom and Library Building